 - Post-Covid-19 EU-MENA-Sub-Saharan Africa Trade Relations, coordinated by Katarzyna Sidlo (CASE) and formed by Esmat Kamel (MSA) and Hussein Suleiman (ACPSS) and Guillaume van der Loo (EPC/Egmont).

 - EU Counter-Smuggling Policy and Response, under the coordination of Gabriella Sanchez (EUI) and composed of Matteo Capasso (EUI), Angeliki Dimitriadi (ELIAMEP), Alia Fakhry (DGAP) and Kheira Arrouche (University of Leeds).

-- Green Economy in the Southern Mediterranean, led by Julia Choucair-Vizoso (ARI, Elcano), will count with the participation of Georgeta Auktor (DIE), Mohamed Behnassi (ibn Zohr University), Zied Boussen (ARI) and Karolina Zubel (CASE).
+- Green Economy in the Southern Mediterranean, led by Julia Choucair-Vizoso (ARI), will count with the participation of Georgeta Auktor (DIE), Mohamed Behnassi (ibn Zohr University), Zied Boussen (ARI) and Karolina Zubel (CASE).

 - Covid-19 Related Opportunities for Terrorist Groups, co-coordinated by Abdelhak Bassou and Youssef Tobi (PCNS) and formed by Johannes Claes (Clingendael), Eman Ragab (ACPSS), Clara-Auguste Süß (PRIF), Dr. Kars de Bruijne (Clingendael) and Sophie Mertens (Clingendael).

 - Cyber Resilience in the MENA, under the coordination of Patryk Pawlak (EUISS), counts on the contributions of Adel Abdel-Sadek (ACPSS), Samuele Dominioni (ISPI) and Alexandra Laban (Sofreco).